igorss77/Disaster-Response/README.md

 `python run.py`

 # Ackowledgements:
-Udacity and their mentors the help to develop this project
+Udacity and their mentors the help to develop this project.
+Also, the data provided by [FiveThirtyEight](https://fivethirtyeight.com/)